Myriah Martell, art by Kwnnos ©

-Princess Myriah Nymeros Martell was the wife of King Daeron II Targaryen.
+Princess Myriah Nymeros Martell was the wife and queen consort of King Daeron II Targaryen.

 After King Daeron I had been killed in Dorne in 161 AC, King Baelor I Targaryen freed the Dornish hostages in King's Landing and returned them to Dorne personally, walking barefoot.
 Once he reached Sunspear, he spoke with the Prince of Dorne, and agreed upon a peace, which included the betrothal of Myriah to Baelor's cousin, Prince Daeron Targaryen.
 The two would marry once they were both of age.

 Behind the Scenes

 In A Song of Ice and Fire, the character was originally named Myriah Martell.
 However, when writing The World of Ice & Fire, George R. R. Martin changed Myriah Martell's name to "Mariah".
 But when writing Fire & Blood, George changed back to the original spelling "Myriah".
 Latest version of The World of Ice & Fire has been edited to change her name to "Myriah".

 - The World of Ice & Fire, The Targaryen Kings: Baelor I.